 That means, if you have two corners at 8, and two at 0, you can control each pair at the same time.
 But if every corner is at 6, you can control them all at once.
 “The best part is, you don’t even notice this.
 It feels natural.
 It adapts,” explains Paulo.
 And of course, we have ⌘ and ⌥ modifiers to let you control one corner, or all of them.

 “We wanted to make all this very clear to people,” says Paulo.
 “So when you hover or drag a corner handle, we only leave the affected handles of the corners visible.
-And because these handles can be in your peripheral vision, or out of view, we also show a HUD next to your cursor which highlights those corners.”
+And because these handles can be in your peripheral vision, or out of view, we also show the corner value next to your cursor, which highlights those corners.”

 In the Inspector